robinkyc/workbench/README.md

 ### Creating A Package

+> Before you create a package, you need to update `name` and `email` config value in your `config/workbench.php` file.

 Creating a basic package.

 ```
 php artisan workbench vendor/package
 ```

-Creating a package with including some scaffold resources.
+Creating a package with generating some scaffold resources.

 ```
 php artisan workbench vendor/package --resources